Q: What are your hours?

 Q: When can I pick up and drop off my dog for daycare?

 A half-day of dog day care is good for up to 5 hours.
-A full day of dog daycare covers up to 12 hours of care.
+A full day of dog daycare covers anything after the 5 hours.
 All dogs are expected to be picked up on time.
 If no previous arrangements are made there is a $10.00 late fee for every half hour late with a $10.00 min due upon pickup.
 Does your schedule make pick-up and drop-off a challenge?
 We've got you covered!
 We can provide transportation to and from our facility with our Pet Taxi service.

 Q: Can I visit while my dog is in daycare?

 A: We do not recommend visiting during daycare.
 This often causes anxiety and stress at the sight of the owner stopping by and then leaving.
 You are welcome to call and check in if necessary.
 Please join our Facebook & Instagram pages for updates!

 Q: Do I need a reservation?